ulsdevteam/argo/index.md

 Anyone can use it!
 We have made it publicly available for people like you to freely access.
 There is no sign up or authentication required.

+### Licensing
+Our data is released under a Creative Commons Zero (CC0) public domain dedication.
+See our [full licensing statement](https://docs.rockarch.org/archival-description-license/) for specific license terms as well as best practices for repurposing this data.

 ## What is the data and where does it come from?

 Our archival holdings are arranged and described by Rockefeller Archive Center archivists to make them accessible and facilitate use by providing information about their content and context.
 Archivists create descriptive information about: